30 March 2025

 In July and August 2024, flowering branches with seeds could be obtained for free.

 On 4 August 2024, we noticed that seeds germinated on the ground and quite a few seedlings developed.
-These seedlings are also offered from December 2024 onwards; they are free.
+These seedlings were also offered in December 2024 and January 2025; they were free.
+The remaining seedlings were potted and will be offered free, possibly from May 2025 onwards.

 A seed (caryopsis) of Phai Hia (BS-0398A, 22 June 2024, left);